dortania/Wireless-Buyers-Guide/types-of-wireless-card/mpcie.md

 # Older models(Not natively supported in Mojave)

 With these models, you'll need to reinject the old plugin your wireless card used in High Sierra to work in Mojave.
-There are a couple of different kexts to do this but generally, we recommend avoiding these wireless cards
+There are a couple of different kexts to do this but generally, we recommend avoiding these wireless cards.

+**Note**: Injecting the kext into macOS Catalina is even more unstable

 * **BCM94322**4 HMS/HMB (ABGN, 2x2:2)
    * Dell DW1520